-Any allegations should be reported to the head teacher regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.
+Any allegations should be reported to the Head of School regardless as to whether they are the designated safeguarding lead as they are ultimately responsible for all staff within the school.

-If the allegation concerns the head teacher, then the Chair of Governors or the Chair of the Trust should be informed immediately.
+If the allegation concerns the head teacher, then the Safeguarding Director - (Sally Olford) of the Trust should be informed immediately.